-This one is easy: no you shouldn’t.
-That’s not to say you have to layer up in your sleeping bag, but regardless of temperature, it’s usually a good idea to at least wear a pair of wicking underwear for hygiene reasons.
+This one is easy: no, you shouldn’t.
+That’s not to say you have to layer up in your sleeping bag, but regardless of temperature, it’s usually a good idea to at least wear a pair of wicking underwear for hygiene reasons — the same reason we also always use a sleeping bag liner.
 This also means that if you’re caught short in the middle of the night and desperately need to leave your tent to answer nature’s call, you don’t have to scramble around in the dark to find something to throw on.

 The only time it’s a good idea to wear nothing in your sleeping bag is when your clothes are all soaked through.
 In this instance, warmth and comfort trump hygiene and decency — but remember to keep some clothes at hand for midnight trips to the bushes.
 Wearing clothes in a sleeping bag definitely keeps you warmer, so long as they’re the right clothes, but they also help to regulate temperature and moisture levels.

 The best options for clothing yourself inside a sleeping bag align with camping ideas in general, unsurprisingly.
 This means no cotton, as it holds moisture against your skin.
 Your best choice is a set of clean and dry Merino wool baselayers, but failing this, synthetic layers are a great option and may end up being lighter in your pack.
 These layers don’t just keep you warm in your sleeping bag, they also manage your moisture effectively and prevent you from waking up in a cold sweat.